 Now you can skip hours of internet research and jump straight to getting answers with our meaningful at-a-glance Demographics Spreadsheet Report.
 With the most current & most popular demographic data, it's the perfect starting point for your research about Sparks and the rest of Nevada.

 All Sparks population data above are from the US Census Bureau.

-The population data for Sparks are from the Census' American Community Survey 2016 5-year estimates and the Census' 2017 Population Estimates.
-The demographic data for Carson City, McGill, North Las Vegas, and Whitney are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2016 5-year estimates, and were downloaded on December 2017.
+The population data for Sparks are from the Census' American Community Survey 2017 5-year estimates and the Census' 2017 Population Estimates.
+The demographic data for Boulder City, Carson City, Fernley, and Whitney are the most current, comparable demographics available from the US Census Bureau, are from the American Community Survey 2017 5-year estimates, and were downloaded on 6 December 2018.
 Check out our FAQ section for more details.

 86% of people CANNOT find the data they're looking for on the US Census Bureau website.
 Source: Nielsen Norman Group